What is a Secondary Dwelling?

 - A phone survey of other Regional Districts and Local Governments

 The public consultation program reached each Electoral Area and garnered a large amount of interest and feedback.
-As a result of the public consultation, staff identified that there is especially strong support in predominantly rural areas, where large acreages are prevalent, with less support for properties below one (1) acre in size and in suburban neighbourhoods.
-Notwithstanding the support for secondary dwellings, a number of concerns were raised throughout the public consultation process of the study.
-These concerns include, but are not limited to: appropriate minimum lot sizes, appropriate size and height restrictions for secondary dwellings, adequate parking and setbacks from neighbouring properties, and appropriate minimum levels of service for secondary dwellings.
+Staff identified that there is especially strong support in predominantly rural areas, where large acreages are prevalent, with less support for properties below one (1) acre in size and in suburban neighbourhoods.
+A number of concerns were raised which included, but are not limited to: appropriate minimum lot sizes, appropriate size and height restrictions for secondary dwellings, adequate parking and setbacks from neighbouring properties, and appropriate minimum levels of service for secondary dwellings.

 Staff are now working to develop a policy for Secondary Dwellings that is consistent with the feedback received from the residents of the Electoral Areas.